-In order to get married or have a civil partnership in England or Wales, the law requires you both to be resident in England or Wales.
-Resident means both of you having been at one address in England or Wales for at least eight days immediately prior to the date of your appointment to give notice of intention to marry or enter into civil partnership.
-The only exception to this is if one of you lives in Scotland and the other lives in England or Wales, so please see the section on this page for advice if this is the case.
+'Resident' means both of you having been at one address in England or Wales for at least eight days immediately before the date of your appointment to give notice of intention to marry or enter into civil partnership.

 If one or both of you live abroad

-You will need to come to England or Wales for at least eight days in order to give notice of intention to marry or enter into civil partnership.
-Your marriage or civil partnership can take place 29 days after you give notice (this may be extended to 71 days if either of you are foreign nationals).
+You will need to come to England or Wales for at least eight days to give notice of intention to marry or enter into civil partnership.
+Your marriage or civil partnership can take place 29 days after you give notice.
+This may be extended to 71 days if either of you are foreign nationals.

 If one of you lives in Scotland and the other lives in England or Wales